Deltares/imod_coupler/docs/technical.rst

 ~~~~~~~~~~~~~~

 A dummy well file, of which the fluxes will be overrided.
 The location of the
-wells is used to assign an well index by Modflow6.
+wells is used to assign a well index by Modflow6.
 The file format of the .wel
 file is described `here
 <https://modflow6.readthedocs.io/en/latest/_mf6io/gwf-wel.html>`__.
 To specify
 uncoupled extractions/injections as well, a second WEL package should be